-Construction has begun on the next phase of T-Ports’ Lucky Bay port project with ground improvement commencing at the port site last week, as work to complete the upcountry bunker sites nears completion.
+Construction has begun on the next phase of T-Ports’ Lucky Bay port project with contractors beginning earthworks at the site last week, as work to complete the upcountry bunker sites nears completion.

 Contractors Keller (ground improvement) and Buttrose Earthmovers (earthworks) have begun port construction.